Frankalexej/COMP2113GroupProject/README.md

 -You may use any of the C/C++ libraries.
 ## Game Description
 This is a simple round-based strategy, player-versus-player game.
 Setting in a war background, player acts as the commander of a country, who controls the army and factories.
 Once the game starts, it will display a 2D grid map.
 Each grid has a terrain feature which is not changable.
-Different types of terrain have different features, one of which could be occupied by troops or buildings (which are called Occupier in game setting)
+Different types of terrain have different features, one of which could be occupied by troops or buildings(which are called Occupiers).
 Two players could act in turn, including moving troops(maybe starting a battle), healing soldiers/building, gernerating troops, updating factories.
 Note: The player can just choose make one change. i.e. He cannot do two things in one round.
 Players should try his best to manage his army and factories to occupy enermy's capital.